logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 ![Add sock shop](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/tracing-dev-add-account.png)

-After adding the main Sock Shop account to the list inside your Sock Shop-Tracing DEV settings, you'll have access to the DEV account from the main Sock Shop account, and you’ll be able to go through the activation process.
+After adding the main Sock Shop account to the list inside your Sock Shop-Tracing DEV settings, you'll have access to the Sock Shop-Tracing DEV account from the main Sock Shop account, and you’ll be able to go through the activation process.

 ![View all Tracing accounts](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/tracing-dev-in-spm.png)